| Read in-depth features about how cutting-edge CG was created for various movies making Oscar buzz.

 Animators at ILM created the performance for Ravage, a catlike Decepticon, and all the other robots using keyframing; however, procedural animation built into the rig helped prevent interpenetration.

-Doc Bot was ILM’s smallest robot, but it isn’t the smallest robot in the film.
+Small but Sharp Doc Bot was ILM’s smallest robot, but it isn’t the smallest robot in the film.
 Digital Domain created those, the ball-bearing-size Microcons.
 Matthew Butler, visual effects supervisor at Digital Domain, provides the context, which centers around the All Spark, the otherworldly cube that can bring mechanical and electronic objects to life—obviously a great prize to a Decepticon interested in ruling the world.
 “The All Spark is held under close surveillance by the military, so one of the Decepticons, called Ravage, that ILM created, spews out a bunch of [Digital Domain’s] Microcons, which fall down a vent, swarm into patterns, and hatch into mean little insects that assemble at breakneck speed into razor-blade-like surfaces to form a character called Reed Man.
 He’s so sharp that when he aligns his body in a particular direction, he becomes nearly invisible.”

 Getting the little Microcons to behave properly was a complicated process involving particle simulations for the tiny robots rolling around on the floor and animation walk and climb cycles stamped onto a particle system that became a crowd simulation.
 All of this ran in Side Effects’ Houdini.
 To create the illusion that the Microcons were climbing up and forming the praying-mantis-shaped Reed Man, Digital Domain ran a rigid-body simulation system backward.
 “We knew where everything had to be in the end,” says Lou Pecora, compositing supervisor.
 “We knew where everything had to be assembled in Reed Man.
 So, it was easier to put them there and deconstruct with reverse rigid-body simulation and then play it forward.”